Kostas Kaiafas

-Kostas Kaiafas (Κώστας Καϊάφας; born 22 September 1974 in Nicosia) is Cypriot former football player and manager.
+Kostas Kaiafas (Κώστας Καϊάφας; born 22 September 1974 in Nicosia) is a Cypriot former football player and manager.

 As a player, he was a midfielder for Omonia and Alki Larnaca.
 He was the captain of Omonia and the second longest servant in the history of the club, only five appearances short of becoming Omonoia's all-time record holder.

 Playing career

 Kaiafas came through the AC Omonia academies, playing at first as a right midfielder but then moving to the centre as a defensive midfielder.
 2008–2009 was his last season with Omonia, as manager Takis Lemonis let him know that he is no longer included in his squad, and decided to announce his retirement from the team in June 2009.
 His final game with Omonia was a friendly match against the Lithuanian champions Ekranas, on 7 July 2009.

 Although, later he came out of retirement and signed a contract with Alki, a team from Larnaca, that was playing in the Cypriot Second Division during the season 2009–10.
 He played a major role and captain the team to the league championship and promotion to First Division.

 During 2010–11, he became the first and only member of the Kaiafas family, to play against Omonia, on 18 September 2010, despite having said that he never wishes to do so.
 The match was held at Antonis Papadopoulos Stadium, and despite playing as opponent, Kaiafas was very well accepted by Omonia fans.

 In the same season, Kaiafas was a key figure for Alki, but on 29 November 2010 he was involved in an infamous incident which attracted headlines and controversy in Cyprus.
 In a home match against Ermis Aradippou, he was sent off for pushing and swearing at the referee, after the away team scored the winning goal.
 Kaiafas was suspended for six months, which ruled him out of first team action, resulting to an inglorious end to his career.